mercedesb/Notes/BlogIdeas.md

 length
 - 500 words (SEO plug in)

+Other ideas
-how did this solve a client problem why is a consultant better suited than internal technical team
+- how did this solve a client problem
+- why is a consultant better suited than internal technical team

 spelling, grammar, context